 I hope they are lying, I hope theirs is like mine, like something from a William Blake painting, crafted from the ghosts of undeveloped characters past, the pain of forgotten books: bitter and spiteful.
 Gathering energy from my pain, she sits at the end of the precipice, drinking the ancient wine and laughs at me.

-Of course, my friends all say I am wrong, that there is no voice in the noise, that it is flat and without any texture.
+Of course, my friends listen and tell me I am wrong, that there is no voice in the noise, that it is flat and without texture.
 I think they are lying.
 Like they lie about their muses.
 Or they are all insane, like Carol—I am the last sane human on earth.
 That is the most reasonable solution, any other way—no. But Carol hears music, not the noise.

 The bitter wine is in the glass on the table in front of me.
 Its dark-amber liquid, like some ancient Chateau d’Yquem, almost glows, filled with bitterness and madness.
 I hold it, looking through it, seeing tendrils of herbal oils dance in the light.